Production of The Lord of the Rings film series: 2000

 The production then got larger, with Wood and Astin shooting scenes in Mount Ruapehu for Emyn Muil and Mount Doom.
 On 13 April 2000, Andy Serkis joined the cast.
-In the meantime, prologue scenes and the Battle of the Black Gate were shot, during which Sala Baker wore the Sauron armour.
-The Black Gate scene was filmed at a former mine field in the Rangipo Desert, and soldiers served as extras.
-With the return of Sean Bean, the Fellowship reunited and proceeded to shoot the Moria sequence and the Rivendell interiors, including five days of coverage for the Council of Elrond.
+In the meantime, the Battle of the Black Gate was shot, during which Sala Baker wore the Sauron armour.
+The Black Gate scene was filmed at a former minefield in the Rangipo Desert, and soldiers served as extras.
+With the return of Sean Bean, the Fellowship reunited and proceeded to shoot the Moria sequence.

 In June they began shooting scenes on soundstages with Cate Blanchett for Lothlórien, as well as a week of exterior shooting for the Lothlórien farewell sequence.
 Other scenes shot in June were the Paths of the Dead across various locations, including Pinnacles.
 In July the crew shot some Shelob scenes, while another unit shot in July to August, and during September the scenes in Fangorn Forest and Isengard were developed.
 Dominic Monaghan and Billy Boyd tried numerous takes of their entrance, stressing the word "weed" as they smoked pipe-weed.
 Christopher Lee spent his part of his scene mostly alone, though McKellen and Hill arrived on the first day for a few lines to help.

-Edoras exteriors were shot in October.
-The Ride of the Rohirrim, where Théoden leads the charge into the Orc army, was filmed in Twizel with 250 extras on horseback.
-The Battle of the Pelennor Fields makes more use of computer-generated imagery, in contrast to the Battle of Helm's Deep in the second film which relies mainly on live action.
-Also filmed were scenes in Osgiliath, including attempts by Faramir to retake the city.
-At this point production was very hectic, with Jackson moving around ten units per day, and production finally wrapped on the Minas Tirith sets, as well as second units shooting parts of the siege.
+Detailed online diaries kept by McKellen during the filming of the series beginning in January 2000 titled the Gray Book and the White Book, mirroring his character's transformation, became known as an early source of information of how the concept of the prologue, the opening and the shape of the movie were in flux during production, and have been described as an early embrace of the online blogging concept.